djarrard-zz/WebmapWrappers/InsertToken/ReadMe.md

 *Notes*
 - The Insert Token to Webmap script tool is only designed to get a token and append it service references from one server.
 The CustomPrint model can be customized to daisy-chain multiple iterations of the Insert Token tool for multiple servers if desired.

--The templates folder is included as a reference.
+- The templates folder is included as a reference.
 You can of course use your own custom templates if desired.